microsoft/vscode-docs/docs/supporting/howtoupdate.md

 The following shows you how to update to the latest release of Visual Studio Code.

 >**Note:** For Mac and Windows users, we have enabled the auto-update channel.
 If you're prompted by VS Code, accept the newest update and it will get installed (you won't need to do anything else to get the latest bits).
+If you'd rather control VS Code updates manually, see [How do I opt out of auto-updates](/docs/supporting/faq.md#how-do-i-opt-out-of-vs-code-autoupdates).

 Auto-updates are not supported for Linux.